-Survey finds 2M US teens are vaping marijuana
+2 million US teens are vaping marijuana

 E-cigarettes typically contain nicotine, but results published Monday mean 2.1 million middle- and high-school students have used them to get high on marijuana.

-E-cigarettes typically contain nicotine, but results published Monday mean 2.1 million middle and high school students have used them to get high.
+E-cigarettes typically contain nicotine, but many of the battery-powered devices can vaporize other substances, including marijuana.
+Results published Monday mean 2.1 million middle and high school students have used them to get high.

-The devices are generally considered a less dangerous alternative to regular cigarettes, despite little research on their long-term effects including whether they help smokers quit.
+Vaping is generally considered less dangerous than smoking, because burning tobacco or marijuana generates chemicals that are harmful to lungs.
+But there is little research on e-cigarettes’ long-term effects, including whether they help smokers quit.

-The rise in teenagers using them has alarmed health officials.
+The rise in teenagers using e-cigarettes has alarmed health officials who worry kids will get addicted to nicotine, a stimulant, and be more likely to try cigarettes.
 Last week, the Food and Drug Administration gave the five largest e-cigarette makers 60 days to produce plans to stop underage use of their products.

 Most Read Nation & World Stories